 - Cost of all lecturers who provide instruction to students in:

-- International trade and cooperation
+- International Relations and Multilateral Diplomacy

 - Research Methods and Ethics course on research methods and Human Subjects Review